Class activation mapping: Advantages and drawbacks

 Grad-CAM addresses the most important CAM limitations.
-It makes CAM free from the GAP layer need, generalizing its behavior and enabling visual explanation at intermediate layers.
+It makes CAM free from the need for a GAP layer, generalizing its behavior and enabling visual explanation at intermediate layers.

 However, Grad-CAM focuses on the most discriminative region when contributing to classification.
-If multiple similar objects are present, Grad-CAM often highlights only one of them, or part of one, providing also coarser maps and lower localization accuracy.
+If multiple similar objects are present, Grad-CAM often highlights only one of them, or part of one, while providing coarser maps and lower localization accuracy.

 Moreover, Grad-CAM retrieves backwards information (the gradients), without taking into consideration how the activation flowed forward during prediction (unless combined with the guided backpropagation technique), resulting in a certain probability of missing patterns highlighted in the forward signal.
 On top of that, Grad-CAM heat maps are low-resolution when choosing a very deep layer.

 Lastly, false emphasis in the heatmap may be present when large gradients are computed for low activation values.
 Grad-CAM assumes that gradient implies importance, ignoring the activation features value.